 While density is a key consideration for launching a shared mobility service, there are growing ways to serve less dense areas, which are often the underserved areas in the city.
 Shared mopeds, bikes, or kick scooters can help fill the first-last mile gap in bridging the distance between a transit hub and home or work.
 Depending on the actual distance, mopeds may do a better job in serving a longer distance than kick scooters.
 Again, this is where city characteristics and local mobility culture will influence the mode or modes that will make sense to operate in commonly underserved areas.

 What are the maintenance requirements for mopeds?
-Are there more complexities than with kick scooters?
+Is there more complexity than for kick scooters?

 In general, the maintenance requirements for mopeds are similar to kick scooters.
 Operators need to look at fleet management aspects like charging needs, cleaning, and vehicle maintenance.
 However, given that mopeds run at a higher speed than kick scooters, strong fleet management is critical to ensuring a safe and seamless moped sharing operation.